 You know how it goes; you’ve procrastinated enough, done the ironing, cleaned the fridge, even phoned your parents, but that essay is still looming.
-So you bang some relevant keywords into Encore, spot exactly the journal article to plagiarise inspire you, and click the Web Bridge button to connect you to the full text.
+So you bang some relevant keywords into Library Search, spot exactly the journal article to plagiarise inspire you, and click the Web Bridge button to connect you to the full text.
 What?
 There’s no link?
 What are you going to do?
 After a minute or two of pondering, decide to go for a coffee of course.
 Oh, and a doughnut.

 But you do have other solutions!
 Because no matter how discouraged you feel, the Library does offer solutions.
 The best type of solutions.
 The ones where you barely have to do anything.